On parameter estimation with the Wasserstein distance: Introduction

 \subsection{Minimum distance estimation}

-Minimum distance estimation (MDE) refers to the idea of minimizing, over the parameter $\theta\in\mathcal{H}$, a distance between the empirical distribution $\hat{\mu}_n$ and the model distribution $\mu_\theta$ \citep{wolfowitz1957,basu2011statistical}.
-In these broad terms, it encompasses the spirit of various statistical paradigms: for instance, the maximum likelihood approach asymptotically minimizes the Kullback-Leibler (KL) divergence between $\mu_\star$ and $\mu_\theta$, defined as $\text{KL}(\mu_\star|\mu_\theta) = \int \log (d\mu_\star/d\mu_\theta) d\mu_\star$.
-The empirical likelihood method minimizes the KL divergence between the empirical distribution and a model supported on the observed data under moment conditions \citep{owen2001empirical}.
-The generalized method of moments consists in minimizing a weighted Euclidean distance between moments of $\hat{\mu}_n$ and $\mu_\theta$ \citep{hansen1982large}.
-Any choice of distance, or pseudo-distance measuring the similarity between two distributions, yields an associated minimum distance estimator.
-Denoting by $\pdist$ a distance or divergence on $\mathcal{P}(\mathcal{Y})$, the associated minimum distance estimator can be defined as
+Minimum distance estimation refers to the minimization, over the parameter $\theta\in\mathcal{H}$, of a distance between the empirical distribution $\hat{\mu}_n$ and the model distribution $\mu_\theta$ \citep{wolfowitz1957,basu2011statistical}.
+More formally, denoting by $\pdist$ a distance or divergence on $\mathcal{P}(\mathcal{Y})$, the associated minimum distance estimator (MDE) can be defined as

-This raises multiple statistical and computational questions.
-First, the distance $\pdist$ needs to be a meaningful notion of similarity between distributions, including empirical distributions with unequal discrete supports.
-This precludes some distances, such as the total variation distance.
-Statistically, the estimator $\hat{\theta}_n$ should preferably satisfy some desirable properties, under conditions on $\pdist$, the data-generating distribution $\mu_\star$, and the model $\mathcal{M}$.
-Particularly important properties include existence and measurability of $\hat{\theta}_n$, uniqueness and consistency when $n\to\infty$.
-Further interesting aspects include rates of convergence, asymptotic distributions, and robustness to outliers.

-The distance $\pdist$ needs to be computable, at least up to a certain accuracy, so that we can realistically envision the above optimization program.
-Since the data might be multivariate ($d_y > 1$), some familiar distances such as the Kolmogorov--Smirnov distance might prove computationally inconvenient.
-Finally, in the context of purely generative models, it will often be more convenient to consider the alternative estimator
+In broad terms, the minimum distance estimation principle captures the idea of many statistical paradigms.
+For instance, the generalized method of moments \citep{hansen1982large} consists in minimizing a discrepancy $\pdist$ defined as the weighted Euclidean distance between moments of $\hat{\mu}_n$ and $\mu_\theta$.
+In the empirical likelihood method \citep{owen2001empirical}, $\pdist$ is taken to be the KL divergence, and the model is supported strictly on the set of observed data and subject to moment conditions.
+The maximum likelihood estimator minimizes the KL divergence between $\mu_\star$ and $\mu_\theta$ in the limit of the number of observations going to infinity.

+However, it is worth noting that the definition in \eqref{ch1:eq:mke} precludes the naive application of some discrepancy measures.
+For instance, one could not directly choose $\pdist$ to be the KL divergence or the total variation distance, since for any model distribution $\mu_\theta$ not supported solely on the observed data, they would evaluate to $+\infty$ and $1$ respectively.
+To apply discrepancies of this kind, one would first need to build sample-based estimators of the underlying population quantity $\pdist(\mu_\star, \mu_\theta)$, assuming it is well-defined.
+Many such approaches have been studied in detail by \citet{basu2011statistical}.

+The computation of the minimum distance estimator might be intractable, especially in settings where it is assumed that one can simulate data from the model distribution but not evaluate its density.
+For such generative models, the following minimum expected distance estimator might be more computationally convenient: